gsdlab/clafer/README.md

 (As printed by `clafer --help`)

 ```
-Clafer v0.3.17-7-2012
+Clafer v0.3.1.10-9-2012

 clafer [OPTIONS] [FILE]

 Common flags:
   -m --mode=CLAFERMODE         Generated output type.
-Available CLAFERMODEs are:
+Available CLAFERMODEs
-                               'alloy' (default, Alloy 4.1); 'alloy42' (Alloy
+                               are: 'alloy' (default, Alloy 4.1); 'alloy42'
+                               (Alloy 4.2); 'xml' (intermediate
-                               4.2-rc); 'xml' (intermediate representation of
+                               representation of Clafer model); 'clafer'
-                               Clafer model); 'clafer'  (analyzed and desugared
+                               (analyzed and desugared clafer model); 'html'
-                               clafer model); 'html' (original model in HTML);
+                               (original model in HTML); 'graph' (graphical
-                               'graph' (graphical representation written in DOT
+                               representation written in DOT language);
+                               'cvlgraph' (cvl notation representation written
-                               language)
+                               in DOT language)
   -o --console-output          Output code on console
-  -i --flatten-inheritance     Flatten inheritance (`alloy` and `alloy42` modes
+  -i --flatten-inheritance     Flatten inheritance ('alloy' and 'alloy42'
-                               only)
+                               modes only)
      --timeout-analysis=INT    Timeout for analysis
   -l --no-layout               Don't resolve off-side rule layout
-  -n --nl --new-layout         Use new fast layout resolver (experimental)
+     --nl --new-layout         Use new fast layout resolver (experimental)
   -c --check-duplicates        Check duplicated clafer names
   -f --skip-resolver           Skip name resolution
-  -k --keep-unused             Keep uninstantated abstract clafers (`alloy` and
+  -k --keep-unused             Keep uninstantated abstract clafers ('alloy'
-                               `alloy42` modes only)
+                               and 'alloy42' modes only)
   -s --no-stats                Don't print statistics
-     --schema                  Show Clafer IR (intermediate representation) XML
+     --schema                  Show Clafer IR (intermediate representation)
-                               schema
+                               XML schema
   -v --validate                Validate output.
-Uses 'tools/XsdCheck.class' for
+Uses 'tools/XsdCheck.class'
-                               XML,  'tools/alloy4.jar' and
+                               for XML,  'tools/alloy4.jar' and
-                               'tools/alloy4.2-rc.jar' for Alloy models, and
+                               'tools/alloy4.2.jar' for Alloy models, and
                                Clafer translator for desugared Clafer models.
-Use
-                               --tooldir to override the default location of
+                               Use '--tooldir' to override the default location
-                               these tools.
+                               of these tools.
      --nr --noalloyruncommand  For usage with partial instances: Don't
                                generate the alloy 'run show for ... ' command,
-                               and rename @.ref with unique names.
+                               and rename @.ref with unique names  ('alloy' and
+                               'alloy42' modes only)
-     --tooldir=DIR             Specify the tools directory.
+     --tooldir=DIR             Specify the tools directory ('validate' only).
                                Default: 'tools/'
-                               (`validate` only)
-  -a --alloy-mapping           Generate mapping to Alloy source code (`alloy`
+  -a --alloy-mapping           Generate mapping to Alloy source code ('alloy'
-                               and `alloy42` modes only)
+                               and 'alloy42' modes only)
-     --self-contained          Generate a self-contained html document.
-Only
+     --self-contained          Generate a self-contained html document
-                               works with html mode.
+                               ('html' mode only)
-     --add-graph               Add a graph to the generated html model.
-Only
+     --add-graph               Add a graph to the generated html model
-                               works with html mode and if the "dot" executable
+                               ('html' mode only).
+Requires the "dot"
-                               is on the system path.
+                               executable to be on the system path.
+     --add-comments            Include comments from the source file in the
+                               html output ('html' mode only).
   -? --help                    Display help message
   -V --version                 Print version information
 ```

+The dependencies among the command line arguments are described in [issue 117](http://gsd.uwaterloo.ca:8888/question/570/dependencies-among-command-line-arguments).

 Additionally, `[OPTIONS]` can also be specified directly in the model file by inserting the following as the first line of the file: